cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    AuthorityKeyIdentifier = KeyIdentifierArray / KeyIdentifier
 ~~~~~~~~~~~

 * Certificate Policies (certificatePolicies).
 If noticeRef is not used and any explicitText are encoded as UTF8String, the extension value can be CBOR encoded.
 OIDs registered in {{CP}} are encoded as an int.
-The policyQualifierId is encoded as an CBOR int (see {{PQ}}) or an unwrapped CBOR OID tag {{I-D.ietf-cbor-tags-oid}}.
+The policyQualifierId is encoded as an CBOR int (see {{PQ}}) or an unwrapped CBOR OID tag {{RFC9090}}.

 ~~~~~~~~~~~ CDDL
    PolicyIdentifier = int / ~oid